 6 Browser Push Notifications Every eCommerce Website Should Use

-Almost all of us will have have a notification (or more) from an eCommerce app on our mobile phones, waiting to be read, announcing the start of a big sale or the arrival of a new product.
-App notifications have been, and continue to be, extremely popular with eCommerce retailers when it comes to reaching out to customers.
-Now, with browser push notifications bursting onto the scene, online stores have yet another effective communication channel to drive customer engagement and revenue.
+Almost all of us will have notifications from an eCommerce app on our mobile phones, waiting to be read, announcing a big sale or a new product.
+App notifications continue to be extremely popular with eCommerce retailers when it comes to reaching out to customers.
+Now, with Browser Push Notifications, online stores have yet another effective communication channel to drive customer engagement and revenue.

-Browser or web push notifications are instant, real-time messages that allow you to talk to your subscribers in a succinct, intimate manner.
-These are clickable messages that appear directly in your subscribers’ browsers, even if they are not on your website when the notification is being sent.
+Browser or web push notifications are real-time messages that allow you to talk to your subscribers in a succinct manner.
+These are clickable messages that appear directly in your subscribers’ browsers, even if they are not on your website.
 They work on both desktops and mobiles.

 Here are 6 kinds of browser push notifications that any eCommerce website should send.
 They play vital roles at different stages of the buyer’s journey through a site.
 Some are useful to bring the buyer to your website while others provide important information like delivery date, shipping details of the product etc. Let’s jump right in and take a look!